N5GEH/n5geh.platform/README.md

 * Steps 6-12 show the use with portainer if you make changes within the [environment file](.env).

-1. Install docker on each of the three nodes following steps 1 & 2 of the single computer setup.
+1. Install docker on each of the three nodes following steps 1 & 2 or use the provided [installation script](./scripts/installation_setup.sh) both from the single computer setup.

 2. Next, you need to create a docker swarm and add all three nodes to it.
 On one of your nodes, e. g. test-1, you need to initiate your swarm by typing: